-Whether working in a paid or voluntary capacity, those adults have a duty to keep children and young people safe and to protect them from sexual, physical and emotional harm and neglect.
-Children and young people have a right to be treated with respect and dignity.
+Whether working in a paid or voluntary capacity, those adults have a responsibility to keep children and young people safe and to protect them from sexual, physical and emotional harm and neglect.
+Children and young people have a right to be safe and to be treated with respect and dignity.
 It follows that trusted adults are expected to take reasonable steps to ensure the safety and well-being of children and young people.
-Failure to do so may be regarded as neglect.
+Failure to do so may be regarded as professional misconduct.

-The duty of care is, in part, exercised through the development of respectful and caring relationships between adults and children and young people.
-It is also exercised through the behaviour of the adult, which at all times should demonstrate integrity, maturity and good judgement.
+The safeguarding culture of a school or setting is, in part, exercised through the development of respectful, caring and professional relationships between adults and children and young people.
+It is also exercised through the behaviour of adults, which at all times should demonstrate integrity, maturity and good judgement.